cmayer/MitoGeneExtractor/README.md

 Exonerate can align amino acid sequences to much longer nucleotide sequences.
 For this reason, MitoGeneExtractor can also mine sequences from assemblies or from long read libraries.
 It can even be used to extract genes of interest from whole mitochondrial or nuclear genome/transcriptome assemblies.

 ### MitoGeneExtractor requires two input files:
 - The amino acid reference in fasta file format.
-MitoGeneExtractor version > 1.9.3 can simultaneously analyse multiple references within one fasta file.
+MitoGeneExtractor version >=1.9.5 can analyse multiple protein coding reference genes and their variants simultaneously in one program run.
+Simply combine all reference sequences in one fasta file.
 - The nucleotide reads/assemblies/genomes in the fasta or fastq format.
-If read data is provided in fastq format, MitoGeneExtractor  version > 1.9.3 will internally transform this to fasta format.
+If read data is provided in fastq format, MitoGeneExtractor  version > 1.9.3 will internally transform this to the fasta format.
 If multiple input-files are specified (e.g. from paired-end sequencing), these files will be internally concatenated by MitoGeneExtractor version > 1.9.3.
 Since paired-end information cannot be exploited, paired-end libraries can be combined with single-end data.

+###

 ***Recommendation:*** Since quality scores are not used in the analysis, we recommend to pass quality trimmed reads to MitoGeneExtractor.
 If multiple input files exist (e.g. from paired-end sequencing), these files can be concatenated beforehand and subsequently trimmed in single-end mode.